Amirust/Miricat/README.md

 ### MCP Key
 MCP Key is shared key between client and server.
 But sliced to 32 characters. <br>
+When you compute shared key,
+1. Convert it to base64
-When you compute shared key, you need to slice it to 32 characters and use for encryption. <br>
+2. Slice it to 32 characters and use for encryption. <br>
 Node.js example:
 ```js
 const crypto = require('crypto');